 The Nudr enables the PCF to access policy control related subscription information and application specific information stored in the UDR.
 The Nudr interface supports the following functions:

-- Request for policy control related subscription information and application specific information from the UDR.
+- request for policy control related subscription information and application specific information from the UDR;

-- Provisioning of policy control related subscription information and application specific information to the UDR.
+- provisioning of policy control related subscription information and application specific information to the UDR;

-- Notifications from the UDR on changes in the policy control related subscription information.
+- notifications from the UDR on changes in the policy control related subscription information;

-- Subscription to the UDR for the AF requests targeting a DNN and S-NSSAI or a group of UEs (roaming UEs for LBO case) identified by an Internal Group Identifier.
+- subscription to the UDR for the AF requests targeting a DNN and S-NSSAI or a group of UEs (roaming UEs for LBO case) identified by an Internal Group Identifier;

-- Notifications from the UDR on the update of AF requests targeting a DNN and S-NSSAI or a group of UEs (roaming UEs for LBO case) identified by an Internal Group Identifier.
+- notifications from the UDR on the update of AF requests targeting a DNN and S-NSSAI or a group of UEs (roaming UEs for LBO case) identified by an Internal Group Identifier.

 The N36 reference point is defined for the interactions between PCF and UDR in the reference point representation.